About the School of Music

 Composition is interpreted in its widest sense, encompassing contemporary ‘classical’, electroacoustic, popular and applied composition (including film music), and cross-fertilization between these genres.
 The performance of music is central to the life of the School, and can be studied as a soloist or as an ensemble musician.
 In addition, there is an extensive range of extra-curricular activities, including orchestras, choirs, a brass band, a jazz band, a concert band, and opera and musical theatre groups.

-The School of Music is very much at the heart of Bangor University, with cafés and social learning spaces on our doorstep.
-A £2 million renovation of the School building was completed in September 2016, and our facilities include four studios, a specialised music library, a suite of practice rooms, and three excellent concert halls which host a lively series of recitals, concerts and workshops.
+Incorporating also film, media studies and production, creative writing, journalism, theatre, and game design, the School of Music and Media is very much at the heart of Bangor University, with cafés and social learning spaces on our doorstep.
+A £2 million renovation of the main Music building was completed in September 2016, and our facilities include four studios, a specialised music library, a suite of practice rooms, and three excellent concert halls which host a lively series of recitals, concerts and workshops.